IP-CAM/opencart-logstore_xapi/README.md

 * the ID is the reader id
 * an empty line must be between books
-* use the code editing mode </> in the attribute editor and toggle it off before saving, as is done with the “Readium Book ID” attribute
+* use the code editing mode </> in the attribute editor and toggle it off before saving, as is done with the `Readium Book ID` attribute

-#### 3) For each product with ONLY ONE ebook related to it, add the title, author and publisher into the other new attribute fields (Readium Book Title, etc.).
+#### 3) For each product WHICH IS ITSELF AN EBOOK, add the title, author and publisher into the other new attribute fields (`Readium Book Title`, etc.).
 Add the ISBN under the corresponding field in the Data tab on the Edit product page.

-Final note: All products with any ebooks (one or more) still need the “Readium Book ID” attribute
+Final note: All products with any ebooks (one or more) still need the `Readium Book ID` attribute